Event Tracking and Consent Mode: Engineering Data Collection Without Losing Performance

 Introduction: Tracking Without Trust Is a Liability

-The post-GDPR world is not a world without data.
-It is a world where data must be collected with care, consent and transparency, or risk regulatory action and user mistrust.
+The world after GDPR is not a world without data.
+It is a world where data must be collected with care, consent and transparency, or you risk regulatory action and user mistrust.
 In the UK, the ICO outlines strict standards for valid consent.
 In DACH countries, regulators enforce them even more tightly, particularly when it comes to event tracking, cookies and analytics.

 Understanding Consent Mode: The Core Idea